OSM-building-identification/cnn/readme.md

    - navigate to `building-identification` directory
    - `psql` or `sudo -u psql` depending on OS
      - `CREATE DATABASE cucapstone;`
-   - `psql -d cucapstone -1 -f schema.dump` load table schemas
+   - `psql -d cucapstone -1 -f schema.dump` load table schemas. (will drop existing tables and start fresh)
  - *at this point you should be able to run Training Data Prep*
  - **flask setup**
    - navigate to your `building-identification` directory